 Wells Fargo Cash Wise Visa® Card

 The Wells Fargo Cash Wise Visa® Card offers a very respectable 1.5% cash back on all spending and all for no annual fee.
 What’s more, the card comes with some unique features like up to $600 cell phone protection when you pay your monthly bill on the card.
-Qualified mobile wallet payments also offer a very generous 1.8%.
+You’ll earn 1.8% for the first year on mobile wallet purchases, which could make 2019 a great year to pay with your smartphone more often.
 If you’re already a Wells Fargo customer, transferring your cash back rewards into your account is seamless.
 The card’s $200 sign-up bonus when you spend $1,000 in the first three months of opening the account is easily attainable and boosts your returns from the outset.

 - If you pay your monthly cell phone bill with your Wells Fargo card, you can get up to $600 in protection against damage or theft (minus a $25 deductible).

 - Earn unlimited 1.5% cash rewards on purchases

 Read our full Wells Fargo Cash Wise review.

 Existing members of Bank of America’s Preferred Rewards client program have the most to gain from this card.
 For a no annual fee card, the rewards are reasonable with 3% cash back on gas purchases and 2% back at grocery stores and wholesale clubs up to $2,500 in combined spending per quarter.
 There are more competitive rewards rates if you spend heavily on gas and groceries but for Preferred Rewards clients there is the potential for bonus rewards – ranging from 25% to 75% boost depending on your status.
 If you deposit your cash back into a Bank of America account you get a 10% bonus on your cash back.